-Revenue from distributions from controlled entities are recognised in the Statement of Comprehensive Income on the date the Trust's right to receive payment is established, being the date when they are declared by those entities.
+Revenue from distributions from controlled entities are recognised in the Profit and Loss on the date the Trust's right to receive payment is established, being the date when they are declared by those entities.

 (f) Operating segments

 An operating segment is a component of the consolidated entity that engages in business activities from which it may earn revenues and incur expenses.